DaveRead/microKENBAK-1-Compiler/documentation/LanguageSpecification.md

 	syscall

 ##Raw byte value
-The `BYTES` statement is used to include raw byte values into the program.
+The `BYTES` statement is used to include raw byte values in the program.
 The statement expects one or more byte values to be supplied.
 Each will be placed sequentially in memory beginning at the location the statement is found in the program.
 The form is:

 `BYTES *byte_values*`

-The *byte_values* must be values in the range 0-255 (decimal) separated by spaces
+The *byte_values* must be values in the range 0-255 (decimal) separated by spaces.
+Values may be expressed in octal, decimal, or hexadecimal as described in the *Numeric Literals* section.

 ###Examples

 ####Directly use the assign operation codes to assign decimal 10 to A (location 0)
-BYTES 023 012
+`BYTES 023 012`